-We purchase fixtures for new stores and furniture for our corporate offices from NewSpace, Inc. ("NewSpace").
+We purchase some of the fixtures for new stores and furniture for our corporate offices from NewSpace, Inc. ("NewSpace").
 Robert Fox, the husband of Ms. Clark, a Director and, through June 3, 2013, our Chief Executive Bear, owns 100% of the capital stock of NewSpace.
-The total payments to NewSpace for these fixtures and furniture amounted to approximately \$715,000 in fiscal 2014.
+The total payments to NewSpace for these fixtures and furniture amounted to approximately \$924,000 in fiscal 2015.

-In 2006, 2010 and 2013, we conducted a competitive bid process for purchase of store fixtures and furniture.
-Taking into account all relevant factors, including price and quality, the Nominating and Corporate Governance Committee determined that engaging NewSpace as the vendor was in the best interests and, the terms of the transactions were at least as beneficial to the Company as the terms it could obtain in a similar transaction with an independent third party.
-The 2013 bid process resulted in a two-year contract with NewSpace.
+In 2006, 2010, 2013 and 2015, we conducted a competitive bid process for purchase of store fixtures and furniture.
+Taking into account all relevant factors, including price and quality, the Nominating and Corporate Governance Committee determined that engaging NewSpace as a vendor was in the best interests and, the terms of the transactions were at least as beneficial to the Company as the terms it could obtain in a similar transaction with an independent third party.
 In 2007, 2009, 2011 and 2012, the Nominating and Corporate Governance Committee reviewed the terms of the transactions with NewSpace and determined that they are at least as beneficial to us as the terms we could obtain in similar transactions with an independent third party.
-We expect to continue to purchase store fixtures and furniture from NewSpace if NewSpace continues to offer competitive pricing through the bidding process and provide superior service levels.
+We expect to continue to purchase some of our store fixtures and furniture from NewSpace if NewSpace continues to offer competitive pricing through the bidding process and provide superior service levels.